 Genetic variants primarily in drug and metabolite transporters, phase I and phase II drug metabolizing enzymes and nuclear receptors can influence drug response by modulating drug absorption, distribution, metabolism and excretion (ADME).
 Importantly, while in the past decades an ever-growing arsenal of genetic variants with demonstrated impacts on human drug response has been identified in these pharmacogenes, a substantial fraction of the heritable variability in drug response remains unexplained.
 Rare genetic variants that only occur in very few individuals and are hence missed in genome-wide association studies have been proposed to contribute to this missing heritability.
 We integrate data from recent population-wide Next-Generation Sequencing (NGS) projects to quantify the extent of genetic variability in pharmacogenes on a population level and, using an arsenal of in silico techniques, quantify the impact on hepatic metabolism and pharmacokinetics and -dynamics.

-- At KI I teach courses in local anaesthetics, cardiovascular pharmacology, pharmacokinetics and receptor pharmacology.
+- At KI, I am the Director of the Bioinformatics course within the International Master's Program in Translational Physiology and Pharmacology.
+In addition, I teach courses in local anaesthetics, cardiovascular pharmacology, pharmacokinetics and receptor pharmacology.

 - MSc projects are available upon request.